-The ARTPEC chip is a vital component as it provides the basis for essential product capabilities, such as image quality, analytics features and coding performance.
+The ARTPEC SoC is a vital component of our products as it provides the basis for essential capabilities like image quality, analytics features, and coding performance.
 It’s the “secret” behind our highly advanced network cameras.
-During the designing process of each ARTPEC generation, there was a recurring task that needed to be coped with because there is a trade between performance and features versus cost and power consumption.
-This is an important start of the chip design process, where each chip generation not only has an increased pixel throughput but also improved or additional critical features.
-With each new set of ARTPEC chips, the number of transistors almost doubled, but thanks to Moore’s law, the size, power consumption of and cost have almost stayed the same.
+During the design process for each subsequent generation of ARTPEC, we have had to address a recurring and crucial challenge: the tradeoff between performance and features versus cost and power consumption.
+Each ARTPEC generation added not only pixel throughput but also improved or new critical features.
+The number of transistors came close to doubling with each new ARTPEC SoC, but the size, power consumption, and cost have stayed almost the same.

-“Our ARTPEC chips were a small revolution – for us and our industry.
+“Our ARTPEC SoCs were a small revolution – for us and our industry.
 While we might not have invented the wheel, we did revolutionize the way video is transferred, adding a lot of flexibility and opportunities for novel applications.
-The invention of ARTPEC enabled us to develop completely new technologies, such as the Forensic Wide Dynamic Range (WDR), powerful edge analytics and Zipstream data compression technology.”, says Stefan.
+The invention of ARTPEC enabled us to develop completely new technologies, such as Axis Forensic Wide Dynamic Range (WDR), Axis Zipstream data compression technology, and powerful analytics that both run on the edge and are based on deep learning,” says Stefan.

 The invention of ARTPEC enabled us to develop completely new technologies

-These technologies couldn’t have been brought to market without the chip but this didn’t happen overnight.
-It was the result of many achievements over time that are the cornerstones in our ARTPEC journey - small turning points that slowly changed the industry.
-For example, with ARTPEC-1 it was possible to create the first cost-efficient network camera product with full video performance.
-With ARTPEC-3 we manage to deliver high-quality video with larger resolution than the existing analog video cameras.
-With ARTPEC-5 we continued to improve our dual exposure WDR solution and the result was called Forensic Capture.
-A solution that was very different from competitors as it created an image that prioritized details and visibility over a nice looking video.
-This method has now become a standard in the industry and for the first time, it is possible to place cameras freely even in difficult light situations like storefronts with large glass areas receiving direct sunlight.
-But what really made the difference with ARTPEC-5 was the invention of the smart video encoder named Zipstream that reduced the cost of storage in the system.
+These technologies could not have been brought to market without the SoC, but it did not happen overnight.
+It was the result of many achievements over time that are the cornerstones in our ARTPEC journey – small turning points that slowly changed the industry.
+For example, ARTPEC-1 made it possible to create the first cost-efficient network camera product with full video performance.
+With ARTPEC-3, we were able to deliver top-quality video with higher resolution than the analog video cameras of the day.
+ARTPEC-5 let us improve our WDR solution, which resulted in what we call Forensic Capture.
+Forensic Capture stood out from competitor solutions of its day by prioritizing visibility, detail over mere aesthetics.
+For the first time, it became possible to effectively use video cameras under difficult light conditions such as in storefronts with large glass facades in direct sunlight.
+The method has since become an industry standard.
+Another equally revolutionary innovation made possible by ARTPEC-5 was our Zipstream compression technology, which preserves forensic detail in full resolution, while significantly lowering bandwidth and storage requirements.

-ARTPEC was not used in the world’s first network camera, Neteye 200, but after it was completed we realized, that the available off-the-shelf chips couldn’t provide us with the level of performance our cameras needed.
-That was what kicked off the development of our first ARTPEC chip.
-We started working on it in late autumn 1996 and released the first product, AXIS 2100, at Comdex in November 1999.
+While there was no ARTPEC SoC in the world’s first network camera, our Neteye 200 camera, but we soon realized that available off-the-shelf SoCs could not deliver the level of performance we wanted going forward.
+That realization kicked off the development of our first ARTPEC SoC.
+We started working on it in late autumn 1996 and released the first ARTPEC-based product, AXIS 2100, at Comdex in November 1999.

-“We didn’t know it by the time, but ARTPEC was the core element that enabled us to expand our offering with small resources from a few products to a complete portfolio that later would revolutionize the surveillance industry.”, states Stefan.
+“We didn’t know it at the time, but ARTPEC would become the core element that enabled us to expand our offering with limited resources from a few products to a complete portfolio that later would revolutionize the surveillance industry,” states Stefan.

-Of course, revolutions don’t happen overnight.
+Of course, revolutions do not happen overnight.
 It was a process.
-Each generation of chips had its own main goal that was addressed during the development and we had to constantly reinvent the way to work since with each generation the complexity grew.
+Each generation of SoC addressed a new main goal and we had to constantly reinvent our way of working as complexity increased.

 Our ARTPEC cornerstones

 Thanks to ARTPEC-1’s dedicated image and compression hardware we could stream video directly from the camera to a remote location using the Internet without the need for a massive amount of equipment.
-We simply required the users to point the web browser to the embedded webserver in the camera and we used standard protocols from the IT-industry to transfer the video - that was revolutionary since the Internet was new and other video transfer solutions used dedicated video cables instead.
+We simply required users to point the web browser to the embedded web server in the camera and we used standard IT protocols to transfer the video.
+That was revolutionary since the Internet was new and other video transfer solutions used dedicated video cables.

-AXIS 2100, the first network cameras that used ARTPEC-1, was also revolutionary with its internal firmware that was based on a completely new embedded operation system, which is today known as embedded Linux.
-To enable fast and efficient development of a portfolio of products we chose to scrap the proprietary RTOS (Real-Time Operating System) and use μClinux that we believed was right for Axis to grow with.
+AXIS 2100, the first network cameras using ARTPEC-1, was revolutionary too with its internal firmware based on a completely new embedded operating system, which is known today as embedded Linux.
+To enable fast and efficient development of a portfolio of products we chose to scrap the proprietary RTOS (Real-Time Operating System) and use μClinux, which we believed was right for Axis to grow with.
 In fact, AXIS 2100 was the first mass-produced product in the world that used embedded Linux.
-Looking back, we couldn’t have made a better decision – even though it required a lot of extra work to implement all the pieces, that are now common standard and expected, like a flash-based file system we could grow together with Linux.
+Looking back, we could not have made a better decision – even though it required a lot of extra work to implement all kinds of now-standard pieces like a flash-based file system we could grow together with Linux.

-ARTPEC-2, which was launched in 2003, added much more performance, but we also started to experiment with more efficient video encoding called MPEG.
+ARTPEC-2, which was launched in 2003, made much better performance possible, and we also started experimenting with a more efficient video encoding technology called MPEG.

-ARTPEC-3 was invented four years later.
-It was the chip that really moved the industry into IP-video with best in class throughput and compact footprint.
-For the first time, we now managed to fit the best video encoder for its time (H.264/AVC) together with the rest of the system into one SoC (System-on-chip) that could deliver high-quality HDTV.
+ARTPEC-3 was completed four years later, and it opened the door to IP-video with best-in-class throughput.
+For the first time, we combined the best video encoder of its time (H.264/AVC) with the rest of the system into a single SoC that could deliver high-quality HDTV resolution.

-“The best way to illustrate 20 years of progress is to directly compare the development between the very first ARTPEC chip and our latest ARTPEC-7.”, states Stefan, “While the main flow of pixels between sensors and network is the same for both types, ARTPEC-1 only supported the image delivery and offered no flexibility.
-Putting their differences in context this means, ARTPEC-7 has over 50 times the performance of the first chips while still maintaining the same size and price.”
+“The best way to illustrate 20 years of progress is to directly compare the development between the very first ARTPEC SoC and our latest ARTPEC-8 SoC,” states Stefan, “While the main flow of pixels between sensors and network is the same for both types, ARTPEC-1 only supported image delivery and offered no flexibility.
+Putting their differences in context this means, ARTPEC-8 has over 100 times the performance of the first SoC while still maintaining a similar size and price.”

 The future of ARTPEC

-The ARTPEC chip – and the fact that we design and manufacture it in-house – is the foundation for creating products that meet our customers’ needs today and in the future.
-The developments that the next 20 years will bring are difficult to imagine, but we’re excited by the potential.
+The ARTPEC SoC – and the fact that we design it in-house and control its manufacturing – is our foundation for creating innovative products that meet our customers’ needs today and in the future.
+It is hard to predict – or even imagine – what developments that the next 20 years with ARTPEC will bring, but we are certainly excited about the potential.